 WHAT WE DO

-In light of the situation, Hong Kong Watch is being set-up to provide independent, comprehensive analysis and thought leadership on freedom and human rights in Hong Kong.
-Hong Kong Watch will:
+Hong Kong Watch provides independent, comprehensive analysis and thought leadership on freedom and human rights in Hong Kong.
+We do this by:

-Monitor and report developments in Hong Kong and international responses
+Monitoring and reporting developments in Hong Kong and international responses

-Regularly update Parliamentarians, government officials and the media in the UK and further afield
+Regularly updating Parliamentarians, government officials and the media in the UK and further afield

 Hong Kong Watch are proud to share the support of a number of eminent patrons, including: